2001-ceejay/pmg-dt/README.md

+# pmg-dt

-# Practice Match Guarantee - Data Tracker
+**Project Name:** Price Match Guarantee - Data Tracker (pmg-dt)
+**Purpose:** Data Record Entry for Price Match Guarantee Outputs.
 **Status:** Private / No License Granted
 **Author:** hana291sale
 **Version:** 1.0.0
 **Last Updated:** October 17, 2025

-## 📌 Overview
+## 🧾 Overview

+`pmg-dt` is a proprietary data entry system designed to streamline the recording and management of outputs related to Price Match Guarantee (PMG) programs.
+It supports structured input, validation, and storage of PMG-related data for internal analysis and reporting.

-`pmg-dt` is a proprietary software project developed for internal use or demonstration purposes.
-This repository contains source code and documentation related to the project, but it is **not licensed for public use, modification, or distribution**.
+This project is intended for internal use only and is not licensed for public distribution or modification.

 ## 🚫 License Notice

-This project is shared **without any license**.
+This repository is shared **without any license**.
 That means:

-- You **do not** have permission to copy, modify, distribute, or use this code in any form.
+- You **may not** copy, modify, distribute, or use this code in any form.
 - All rights are reserved by the author.
 - This repository is provided for **reference only**.

 If you wish to use or collaborate on this project, please contact the author directly for written permission.

-## 📁 Contents
+## 📁 Project Structure

-- `src/` — Source code files
+- `src/` — Core source code for data entry and validation
+- `config/` — Configuration files for PMG rules and formats
-- `docs/` — Documentation and usage notes
+- `docs/` — Internal documentation and usage notes
 - `README.md` — Project overview and restrictions

 ## ⚠️ Disclaimer